-59. The streams within the Fort Wadsworth to Oakwood Beach drainage area do not have gage stations; therefore calibrating the rainfall-runoff model to previous precipitation events was not performed.
-Without gages for calibration, the Drainage Areas were modeled to reflect peak flows per unit area on the upper bounds of the reasonably possible value spectrum for a conservative interior flood control design and to conform with NYCDEP storm sewer design criteria.
+63. The streams within the Fort Wadsworth to Oakwood Beach drainage area do not have gauge stations; therefore calibrating the rainfall-runoff model to previous precipitation events was not performed.
+Without gauges for calibration, the Drainage Areas were modeled to reflect peak flows per unit area on the upper bounds of the reasonably possible value spectrum for a conservative interior flood control design and to conform to NYCDEP storm sewer design criteria.